ilian-tzankov-B-eye/microservice-demo/KUBERNETES.md

 - Kubernetes cluster (local or cloud)
 - kubectl configured to access your cluster

+See README.md for information on how to set this up.

 ### 🚀 Quick Setup for Local Development

 If you don't have a Kubernetes cluster set up, use the setup script: